George Berkeley: Relativity arguments

 However, the relativity argument violates the idea of immaterialism.
-Berkeley's immaterialism argues that "esse est percipi (aut percipere)", which in English is to be is to be perceived (or to perceive).
-That is saying only what perceived or perceives is real, and without our perception or God's nothing can be real.
-Yet, if the relativity argument, also by Berkeley, argues that the perception of an object depends on the different positions, then this means that what perceived can either be real or not because the perception does not show that whole picture and the whole picture cannot be perceived.
+Berkeley's immaterialism argues that "esse est percipi (aut percipere)", which in English is: to be is to be perceived (or to perceive).
+That is saying only what is perceived or perceived is real, and without our perception or God's nothing can be real.
+Yet, if the relativity argument, also by Berkeley, argues that the perception of an object depends on the different positions, then this means that what is perceived can either be real or not because the perception does not show that whole picture and the whole picture cannot be perceived.
 Berkeley also believes that "when one perceives mediately, one perceives one idea by means of perceiving another".
 By this, it can be elaborated that if the standards of what perceived at first are different, what perceived after that can be different, as well.
 In the heat perception described above, one hand perceived the water to be hot and the other hand perceived the water to be cold due to relativity.
 If applying the idea "to be is to be perceived", the water should be both cold and hot because both perceptions are perceived by different hands.
 However, the water cannot be cold and hot at the same time for it self-contradicts, so this shows that what perceived is not always true because it sometimes can break the law of noncontradiction.
 In this case, "it would be arbitrary anthropocentrism to claim that humans have special access to the true qualities of objects".
 The truth for different people can be different, and humans are limited to accessing the absolute truth due to relativity.
 Summing up, nothing can be absolutely true due to relativity or the two arguments, to be is to be perceived and the relativity argument, do not always work together.